SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab1/compilation_process.md

 The common tool for C compilation in Linux is `gcc`.
 It is user-friendly by default, and runs steps 1-3 automatically if possible.
 It is still necessary to understand the process, because the understanding the process makes compilation error messages more understandable.

-### Lab assignment:
+### Lab assignment: native build on command line:

+"Native" refers to setup where you build on intel processor and produce intel code, and you can run that code in the VM.
 In VM in your local repository folder (embedded-linux-labs/lab1),
-1. create a subfolder named native-build-hello and do following work in it:
+1. open terminal in subfolder lab1 and do following work in it:
-2. write tiny C application named lab1.c that prints timestamped hello message to an output file (use append)
+2. write tiny C application named lab1.c that prints timestamped hello message to an output file (use append).
+Can use nano editor, try "nano lab1.c"
 3. compile the code using VM native gcc (producing x86 architecture executable) `gcc lab1.c -o lab1`
 4. use command `file lab1` to check that the executable is built for x86(-64) architecture
 5. open two terminals, one with `tail -f your_output_filename` and in other you run your application.